MINES AND MINING

 OIL AND GAS WELLS — GEOLOGIC INFORMATION, AND PREVENTION OF WASTE

 47-327. confidentiality of well and trade information.
-(1) Information that shall be held confidential from the public includes logs of a well granted confidential well status pursuant to subsection (2) of this section, electrical or radioactivity logs, electromagnetic or magnetic surveys, core descriptions and analyses, maps, and other geological, geophysical and engineering information.
+(1) Information that shall be held confidential from the public includes logs of a well granted confidential well status pursuant to subsection (2) of this section, electrical or radioactivity logs, electromagnetic or magnetic surveys, core descriptions and analyses, and geophysically or geologically derived subsurface maps.
 Seismic data shall remain confidential from all parties at the discretion of the operator due to the nature of purchasing and licensing such data.

 (2) An operator may request confidential well status at the time of filing an application for a permit to drill.
 The information in the application form itself will not be confidential.